Peter-and-the-Gals/happyjar/330_Prototype.md

 As a more advanced reflection feature, the Happiness wordcloud enables users to have a high level perspective of the aspects of their lives that make them happy.
 This could offer insights to the users on how to further improve their well-being.
 Through the Happiness Wordcloud, the users can select the mood, date-range to generate a word cloud whose entry and their reflective sizes are based on a statistical analysis of the reflections that the users entered in the period thereof.

 #### Implementation and Component
 As shown in Figure 4.8, the page consists of three main parts.
 Namely, an emoticon selector consistent with the one used in the reflection page, a date range selector(Figure 4.9), and a generated WordCloud.
 The emoticon and the date range filters for the data-range, while the word cloud is a d3 powered visualisation on the data queried by the two filter mechanisms.
 Again, this is a proof of visual concept as no real database query has been performed.
+Rather than using a line chart which is more accurate, a word cloud is more intutitive and can be more emotive, fitting this app which is built around emotions.

 ![4-8](ReportResources/4-8.png)